Cost of Living in Portland: $6,302 Monthly Guide

 Trim Grocery Spending

-Note that family grocery spending can run $800–$1,000 monthly, so these strategies scale for households too.
+Food carts can serve as a middle ground when you don’t want to cook.
+Family grocery spending can run $800 to $1,000 monthly, so these strategies scale for households too.

 Reduce Transportation Expenses